East Coast Family Resorts

 The Winnetu was built on the Old South Beach Stop Rail, and the same location served as the Navy, Air, and Sea Base during World War II.
 After the war it was converted to the Katama Shores Motor Inn, which was removed from the Winnetu in 1999.
 As it remains, the Winnetu is the only hotel property on South Beach.

-Beautiful South Beach is 250 yards on a path through the property and across a street (a main drag, by the way, although there never seems to be a lot of traffic).
+Beautiful South Beach is 250 yards on a path through the property and across a street (the main drag, by the way, although there never seems to be a lot of traffic).
 With the kids, toys, and chairs in the tow, it can feel like a longer walk, but once you get to the scenic beach, you’ll probably forget about it.

 There’s not much you can’t do on Winnetu’s massive property adjacent to South Beach, but it’s still only a short drive from Main Street in Edgartown for those who want a bit of the action. from Vineyard.
 Edgartown is the largest town on the island and is a popular destination for visitors due to the many shops, galleries and restaurants on Main Street.
 It is also where the Jaws movie was filmed.